Set up permissions for FSx for ONTAP

 Select Add manually and then follow the steps below to fill out the three sections under Permissions configuration.

-Step 1: Select the workload capabilities and create the IAM policies
+Step 1: Select the storage capability and create the IAM policy

-In this section you'll choose which types of workload capabilities will be manageable as part of these credentials, and the permissions enabled for each workload.
-You'll need to copy the policy permissions for each selected workload from the Codebox and add them into the AWS Management Console within your AWS account to create the policies.
+In this section, you'll choose the storage capability to manage with these credentials, and the permissions for storage.
+You also have the option to select other workloads like Databases, GenAI, or VMware.
+Once you've made your selections, you'll need to copy the policy permissions for each selected workload from the Codebox and add them into the AWS Management Console within your AWS account to create the policies.

 -